Justin-Insight/client-training/src/pages/the-meat-block.md

 3. Set your products featured image, click “set product image”
 4. Choose the image from your image library or upload a new image
 5. Image size should be about 700px x 700px.
-6. A really nice free photo editor if you don’t have tools like Photoshop is <a href="https://pixlr.com/" target="_blank" rel="noopener noreferrer">https://pixlr.com/</a>
+6. A really nice free photo editor if you don’t have tools like Photoshop is <a href="https://pixlr.com/" target="_blank" rel="noopener noreferrer" class="external">https://pixlr.com/</a>
 7. Save images as the lowest possible file size you can.
-Use a tool like <a href="https://tinypng.com/" target="_blank" rel="noopener noreferrer">https://tinypng.com/</a> to compress images and strip them of unnecessary data so they don’t slow down your website.
+Use a tool like <a href="https://tinypng.com/" target="_blank" rel="noopener noreferrer" class="external">https://tinypng.com/</a> to compress images and strip them of unnecessary data so they don’t slow down your website.
 Images should be no more than 100KB in size
 8. To add a gallery of images, click “Add product gallery images”, select as many images as you want from the media library or upload new images as needed.
 Remember to keep image file size in mind at all times.
 9. Product Brands.
 This is an optional field built with brand recognition in mind.
 Use this to show users what division of The Meat Block each product represents.
 To set a brand image for a specific product, click on “Product Brands”.
 Click “Add Image”, select the brand logo you wish to display with the specific product.
 10. Product Categories.
 Select the categories you wish to group this product.
 All the categories that were included in the sitemap should be added into the category list.
 If you don’t see the category you’re looking for, click “Add new category”, type in the category name you need, select a parent category if it applies, then click “Add new category” button to finalize your change